Instant Pot Hawaiian BBQ Chicken: Pressure Cooking Tips and Recipe

-If you love BBQ chicken and Hawaiian chicken teriyaki, you’ll love this easy-to-make Pressure Cooker Hawaiian BBQ Chicken.
-A mash up of flavors with tender chunks of chicken and sweet pineapple in a tangy barbecue sauce.
+Why You’ll Love This Recipe: If you love BBQ chicken and Hawaiian chicken teriyaki, you’ll love this mash-up meal, made with tender chunks of chicken and sweet pineapple in a tangy barbecue sauce.

-Slow cooker recipes are generally easy to convert to Inst Pot recipes.
+Slow cooker recipes are generally easy to convert to Instant Pot recipes.
 (Read my How to Convert a Recipe to a Pressure Cooker Recipe.)
 This recipe was no exception.
-It already had liquid from the pineapple juice, and since chicken releases a lot of liquid as it cooks there was no need to add additional liquid.
+It already had liquid from the pineapple juice, which is a clear liquid.
+And since chicken releases a lot of liquid as it cooks, there was no need to add additional liquid.

-The slow cooker recipe cooks for on low for 6-8 hours or high for 4-6 hours.
-The cook time in the pressure cooker is only 3 minutes.
+The slow cooker recipe cooks for on low for 6-8 hours or on high for 4-6 hours.
+The cook time in the pressure cooker is only 4 minutes, so it can be ready start-to-finish in about 30 minutes.

 Pressure Cooker Hawaiian BBQ Chicken